One-Eyed Dog

 Watching the sky

-Cumulus clouds rise above the horizon, resembling snowcapped mountains where Abilene needs rain.
-A grudge is a burden none can afford.
+Cumulus clouds rise above the horizon, resembling snowcapped mountains where Abilene needs rain — a grudge is a burden none can afford.

 Endure